Where knowledge, technology,

 and nonprofits intersect.

-StrefaTECH is a newsletter for people doing the work — practical, honest writing about AI and technology for nonprofit leaders.
-144 issues and counting.
+Practical, honest writing about AI and technology for nonprofit leaders.
+151 issues and counting.

 Deb Stuligross